nishalrai/nishalrai.github.io/_posts/2026-04-17-when-ddos-protection-needs-protection.md

 tags: [ddos mitigation, automation]
 ---

 In DDoS defense, getting the appliance deployed is rarely the end of the story.
-In many environmentrs especially in telecom, banking and large distributed infrastructures, the real challenge starts after the platform is already in place.
-Detection begins to work, alerts begin to flow, baselines start learning, and then operations team realize something important: the appliance is detecting, but is it not neccessarily helping them decide fast enough.
+In many environments especially in telecom, banking and large distributed infrastructures, the real challenge starts after the platform is already in place.
+Detection begins to work, alerts begin to flow, baselines start learning, and then operations team realize something important: the appliance is detecting, but is is not neccessarily helping them decide fast enough.

 That being said, this article is not meant to be **another deep dive into DDoS attack types, packet anatomy, or protocol behavior**.
 It is about something more operationally painful: what happens after deploying a DDoS solution, when the solution itself starts becoming part of the operational problem.